PRODUCT COMPARISONS

 5.2.
 HTML Input String using PDFTron

-HTML2PDF converter supports converts HTML from a string and offers many options to control page size and formatting.
+HTML2PDF converter supports conversion from an HTML string and offers many options to control page size and formatting.

 using pdftron;